Contact

 Send Catherine Gobron an Email

-Opportunity Academy is proudly alternative.
-We offer a set of alternative high school pathways that allow students to continue or restart on a pathway to a diploma if they are not succeeding at Holyoke High School.
-Our students can earn high school credits, prepare to pass the MCAS, and graduate with a Holyoke Public Schools Diploma, or state-granted diploma (HiSet.)
-Students may continue to participate in all of the extracurrricular activities at Holyoke High School providing good academic standing.
-We ask our students to maintain their academic and social growth, and to maintain respect for their peers and educators as these are the most important drivers of success.
+Opportunity Academy (OA) proudly offers a set of alternative high school pathways that allow students to continue or restart on a pathway to a diploma if they are not succeeding in a more traditional high school setting.
+Our students can earn high school credits, prepare to pass the MCAS, and graduate with a Holyoke Public Schools Diploma or state-granted diploma (HiSet.)
+Students may continue to participate in all of the extracurricular activities offered at Holyoke High School North or Dean Campuses, provided they are in good academic standing.
+We ask our students to maintain their academic and social growth and respect for their peers and educators as these are the most important drivers of success.

-OA offers three campuses to serve students with a diverse set of needs or goals, which we identify as part of our onboarding process.
-Our campuses include:
+OA offers three programs to serve students with a diverse set of needs or goals, which we identify as part of our onboarding process.
+Our programs include:

 • A small personalized progressive education center for high school students of any age; and